EveryoneDestroysTheWorld/design/scripts/the-manager-introduction.md

 The game will pick a random scenario.

 #### Random scenario #1
-> *The Manager beheads the player and starts ballin'!!
+> *The Manager BEHEADS the player and starts BALLINNN'!!
 Is this LEGAL??
-SHE SCORES!!!!
+Who cares; SHE SCORES!!!!
 THE CROWD GOES WILD!*

 #### Random scenario #2
 > **The Manager:**<br />
 > Alright, let me get the back of ya head.

-> *The Manager slaps the player, who causing them to bounce around the shop.*
+> *The Manager backhands the player, who causing them to bounce around the shop.*

 #### Random scenario #3
 > *The Manager claps twice.
 A large beast with a powerful dark aura enters the store.
 The store enters lockdown mode as the beast chases the player.
 The player can use their abilities and weapons to defend themselves.*